raku-community-modules/Proc-Q/README.md

 same as number of elements in `@commands`.
 Specify undefined value to avoid sending STDIN to a particular proc.

+TIP: is your queue hanging for some reason?
+Ensure the procs you're running arent's sitting and waiting for STDIN.
+Try passing an empty strings in `:@in`.

 ### `:$batch`

 Takes a positive `Int`.
 Defaults to `8`.
 Specifies how many `@commands`